The Peanut Butter Solution: Home media

 The Peanut Butter Solution has been released on home video numerous times.

-In the United States, the film had been released only on VHS (through New World Video, Anchor Bay, and Starmaker Entertainment) until 2019 [see below].

-In Canada, the film was released on DVD in 2006, as part of box set with five other Tales for All films.
+In the USA, the film had been released only on VHS (through New World Video, Anchor Bay, and Starmaker Entertainment).
+In Canada, the film was released on DVD in 2006 as part of a box set with 5 other Tales for All films.
 Another box set, with every Tales for All movie, was released in 2011.
 In 2012, the movie was released separately.
 All of these DVD releases were in French only.

 In 2013, the movie was transferred to high definition from the original 35mm camera negative.
-This transfer was used for a Blu-ray release in Canada on April 11, 2017, and includes both French and English language tracks.
+This transfer was used for a Blu-ray release in Canada on April 11, 2017, and includes French and English language tracks.

-On December 10, 2019, Severin Films released it for the first time on DVD/Blu-ray in the US as the first offering of their new Severin Kids label.
+On December 10, 2019, Severin Films released it for the first time on Blu-ray/DVD in the US as the first offering of their Severin Kids label.
 This release includes an "extended version" with 3 minutes of extra scenes.

+Reception

+The How Did This Get Made? podcast released an episode on the film on July 3, 2020.

+In 2020, YouTuber Coda Gardner released an hour-long documentary about the film, Michael's Fright: The Strange True Story of the Peanut Butter Solution.